Road to Europe

-"Road to Europe" (originally called "European Road Show") is the 20th episode of the third season of the animated comedy series Family Guy.
+"Road to Europe" (originally called "European Road Show") is the 20th episode of the third season of the animated comedy series Family Guy, and the 48th episode overall.
 It originally aired on Fox in the United States on February 7, 2002.
 The episode follows baby Stewie, who becomes obsessed with the fictional British children's television series "Jolly Farm Revue".
 He decides to run away from home to become part of the cast and his anthropomorphic dog Brian decides to chase him down in an attempt to bring him back home.
 Meanwhile, Peter and Lois go to a Kiss concert, where Lois reveals she knows nothing about the band, much to Peter's embarrassment.

 "Road to Europe" was written by Daniel Palladino and directed by Dan Povenmire.
 It received mostly positive reviews from critics for its storyline and its many cultural references.
 The episode featured Kiss members Gene Simmons and Paul Stanley.
 It also featured guest voices by comedian Andy Dick, actor and director Jon Favreau, actor Sean Flynn, actress and singer Lauren Graham, actress Michelle Horn, and voice actor Wally Wingert.

 Plot summary

 Stewie is obsessed with a British television program called Jolly Farm Revue, a colorful children's TV show featuring several imaginary characters.
 Reluctant to stay in Quahog, Stewie decides to travel to "Jolly Farm" in London and live there forever.
 Desperate, he goes to the local airport and stows away on a transatlantic flight, intending to travel to Britain, and to find the BBC studios where Jolly Farm Revue is filmed.
-Brian tries to stop Stewie from leaving Rhode Island, and follows him onboard the plane.
-When he finally finds Stewie, the plane takes off and lands in the Middle East.
+Brian tries to stop Stewie from leaving Rhode Island, and follows him on board the plane.
+By the time he finally finds Stewie, the plane has taken off.
+It then lands in the Middle East.

 Brian begins to search for a way to get back to the United States, but Stewie refuses to leave with him and insists they continue to London.
 Brian and Stewie search for a camel to use as transportation, and they perform a musical number as a diversion in order to steal one.
 They begin their journey, but the camel dies in the middle of the desert.
 They soon find a nearby Comfort Inn, however, in which to stay.
 They steal a hot air balloon from the hotel premises and make their way to Vatican City, embarrassing the Pope upon landing, then traveling by train from Switzerland to Munich, and end up in Amsterdam.
-Upon finally arriving at the BBC Television Centre, Stewie is shocked to discover that the farm is a set, and his beloved characters are merely burnt-out, vulgar actors.
-Heartbroken, Stewie decides to travel back home with Brian to Quahog after getting revenge at the Mother Maggie actress for kicking him by defecating in her shoes.
-This situation also causes Stewie to lose interest in the show.
+Upon finally arriving at the BBC Television Centre, Stewie is shocked to discover that the farm is a set, and his beloved characters are played by burnt-out, vulgar actors.
+Heartbroken, Stewie decides to travel back home with Brian to Quahog after getting revenge on the Mother Maggie actress for kicking him by defecating in her shoes.
+He loses interest in Jolly Farm and takes up a new obsession - "funky fruit hats" a la Carmen Miranda.